 of women with partners aged 15-49 have experience physical or sexual violence in their relationships

 5. Reducing Malnutrition by catching them before they fall

 Timor- Leste has one of the highest malnutrition rates in the world with thousands of children dying each year, and 58% of children stunted in their growth and development, with lifelong consequences.

-We are working with government clinics to identify malnutrition before it becomes life-threating and supporting them in education, counseling and re-feeding.
+We are working with government clinics to identify malnutrition before it becomes life-threatening and supporting them in education, counselling and re-feeding.

 Maluk Timor works shoulder to shoulder with Timorese clinicians to save lives and strengthen local health services.

 The Maluk Timor team recognised that front-line medical care was no longer the best way we could help Timor develop a top quality health care system.

 ..... or any office really.........They always ask us, ‘Yes those programs are all very good, but why are you not doing anything in....
 Nurse triage training Smoking prevention TB infection control at National Hospital Oral health/dental Mental health Malnutrition...